Semiparametric Causal Sufficient Dimension Reduction Of Multidimensional Treatments: Abstract

 \section{Abstract}

-Cause-effect relationships are typically evaluated by comparing the outcome responses to binary treatment values, representing two arms of a hypothetical randomized controlled trial.
-However, in certain applications, treatments of interest are continuous and high dimensional.
-For example, in oncology, the causal relationship between severity of radiation therapy, represented by a high dimensional vector of radiation exposure values at different parts of the body, and side effects is of clinical interest.
-In such circumstances, a more appropriate strategy for making interpretable causal inferences is to reduce the dimension of the treatment.
-If individual elements of a high dimensional feature vector weakly affect the outcome, but the overall relationship between the feature vector and the outcome is strong, careless approaches to dimension reduction may not preserve this relationship.

-The literature on sufficient dimension reduction considers strategies that avoid this issue.
-Parametric approaches to sufficient dimension reduction in regression problems \cite{SIR91Li} were generalized to semi-parametric models in \cite{MA12SDR}.
-Methods developed for regression problems do not transfer in a straightforward way to causal inference due to complications arising from confounding.
-In this paper, we use semi-parametric inference theory for structural models \cite{robins99marginal} to give a general approach to causal sufficient dimension reduction of a multidimensional treatment such that the cause-effect relationship between treatment and outcome is preserved.
+Cause-effect relationships are typically evaluated by comparing outcome responses to binary treatment values, representing two arms of a hypothetical randomized controlled trial.
+However, in certain applications, treatments of interest are continuous and multidimensional.
+For example, understanding the causal relationship between severity of radiation therapy, summarized by a multidimensional vector of radiation exposure values and post-treatment side effects is a problem of clinical interest in radiation oncology.
+An appropriate strategy for making interpretable causal conclusions is to reduce the dimension of treatment.
+If individual elements of a multidimensional treatment vector weakly affect the outcome, but the overall relationship between treatment and outcome is strong, careless approaches to dimension reduction may not preserve this relationship.
+Further, methods developed for regression problems do not directly transfer to causal inference due to confounding complications.
+In this paper, we use semiparametric inference theory for structural models to give a general approach to causal sufficient dimension reduction of a multidimensional treatment such that the cause-effect relationship between treatment and outcome is preserved.
 We illustrate the utility of our proposals through simulations and a real data application in radiation oncology.